tropical-express/youtube-data-scraper-/README.md

 1. install python on your pc

-2. figure it out idk
+2. Get API key for youtube

-3. toodaloo
+3. get channel ID by pressing Ctrll